-Concluding observations on the second periodic report of Montenegro *
+Concluding observations on the combined third and fourth periodic reports of the Niger *

-2.The Committee appreciates the submission by the State party of its second periodic report.
-It also appreciates the State party’s written replies to the list of issues and questions raised by the pre-sessional working group, the oral presentation by the delegation and the further clarifications provided in response to the questions posed orally by the Committee during the dialogue.
+2.The Committee appreciates the submission by the State party of its combined third and fourth periodic reports.
+It also appreciates the State party’s written replies to the list of issues and questions raised by the pre-sessional working group and welcomes the oral presentation by the delegation and the further clarifications provided in response to the questions posed orally by the Committee during the dialogue.

-3.The Committee commends the State party on its high-level delegation, which was headed by the Minister for Human and Minority Rights, Mehmed Zenka.
-The delegation also included representatives of the Ministry of Agriculture and Rural Development, the Ministry of Labour and Social Welfare, the Ministry of the Interior, the Ministry of Health, the Ministry of Education, the Supreme Court of Montenegro and the Supreme State Prosecutor’s Office of Montenegro, the Ministry for Human and Minority Rights and the Permanent Mission of Montenegro to the United Nations Office and other international organizations in Geneva.
+3.The Committee commends the State party on its high-level delegation, which was headed by the Minister for the Advancement of Women and Protection of Children, El Back Zeinabou Tari Bako, and included representatives of the Ministry for the Advancement of Women and Protection of Children, the Ministry of Justice, the interministerial committee for the preparation of reports to treaty bodies and the Permanent Mission of the Niger to the United Nations Office and other international organizations in Geneva.

-4.The Committee welcomes the progress achieved since the consideration in 2011 of the State party’s initial report (CEDAW/C/MNE/1) in undertaking legislative reforms, in particular the adoption of the following:
+4.The Committee welcomes the progress achieved since its consideration in 2007 of the State party’s second periodic report (CEDAW/C/NER/2) in undertaking legislative reforms, in particular the adoption of the following:

-5.The Committee welcomes the State party’s efforts to improve its institutional and policy framework aimed at accelerating the elimination of discrimination against women and promoting gender equality, such as the adoption of the national action plan for gender equality, 2017-2021, and the strategy for the protection from family violence, 2016-2020.
+5.The Committee welcomes the State party’s efforts to improve its institutional and policy framework aimed at accelerating the elimination of discrimination against women and promoting gender equality, such as the following:

 6.The Committee welcomes the fact that, in the period since the consideration of the previous report, the State party has ratified or acceded to the following international and regional instruments:

-(a)Optional Protocol to the Convention on the Rights of the Child on a communications procedure, in 2013;
+(f)Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict, in 2012;

 D.Principal areas of concern and recommendations